WHY YOU WANT TO ATTEND

 HOW YOU’LL SPEND YOUR TIME

-Prework [4-6 hours]: Your learning begins in advance of your workshop session and includes reading the Introduction and Chapters 1-4 in Coaching for Equity and engaging in a set of curated activities from The Art of Coaching Workbook.
+Self-Paced Prework [4-6 hours minimum]: Your learning begins in advance of your workshop session and includes reading specific chapters of Coaching for Equity and engaging in a set of curated activities from The Art of Coaching Workbook.
 This foundational knowledge will set you up to maximize your workshop experience.
 The core workshop experience is split into two parts.

 Your workshop begins with a two-day experience during which you will come together with a Bright Morning facilitator in community to process your learning, explore your identity, build context about systems of oppression, and engage in a set of small group discussions.
 Black, Indigenous, and People of Color (BIPOC) participants will have the option of BIPOC affinity breakout groups.
 Each day has two learning blocks with an hour break in between.

 You’ll return to your context with an expanded understanding of educational inequities and with clear action steps to implement.
-You’ll also be able to engage in equity-centered conversations and begin applying the learning from Virtual Learning Part 1.
+You’ll also be able to engage in equity-centered conversations and begin applying the learning from Part 1.
 During this period between Part 1 and Part 2, you’ll be encouraged to note your learnings and the new areas for growth you become aware of so that you can refine those areas in Part 2.

 Approximately 4-6 weeks later, you will reconvene with your Bright Morning facilitator and community of practitioners to take your learning to the next level.
 You’ll observe masterful demonstrations of coaching conversations focused on equity, learn strategies for having conversations about identity and beliefs, and analyze elements of effective coaching conversations.
 Of course, you’ll also engage in many practice conversations of your own and receive targeted feedback.
 This is where you will develop your ability to facilitate the necessary conversations to change inequitable systems and practices.
 By the conclusion of Part 2, you’ll be able to see how much growth you’ve made in coaching for equity.